Goods Receipts

 What is a goods receipt in Rackbeat?

-A goods receipt is the action where you confirm that your goods have arrived — while ensuring they are added to inventory in Rackbeat.
+A goods receipt is the action where you confirm that your products have arrived – while ensuring they are added to your inventory in Rackbeat.

-This makes Goods Receipts an important part of your purchasing workflow, because you get:
+This makes goods receipts an important part of your purchasing flow, because you get:

-– Better control of quantities, locations, and item data
+• Better control over quantities, locations, and product data

 Receive goods directly from your purchase orders

-Once you’ve created a purchase order, receiving goods should be just as simple.
+Once you’ve created a purchase order, receiving the goods should be just as easy.

-In Rackbeat, you can register Goods Receipts directly from your purchase order overview, so you can quickly:
+In Rackbeat, you can register receipts directly from the purchase order overview, allowing you to quickly:

-– mark a purchase order as ready to receive
+• Mark a purchase order as ready for receipt

-– complete the goods receipt in just a few clicks
+• Complete the receipt in just a few clicks

-This is especially useful when your warehouse is busy — or when you receive deliveries continuously throughout the week.
+This is especially useful when your warehouse is busy – or when you receive goods continuously throughout the week.

-Adjust the goods receipt to match reality (not the other way around)
+Adjust the receipt to match reality (not the other way around)

 Deliveries don’t always arrive exactly as planned.
-Some items arrive in multiple shipments — and sometimes you receive fewer, more, or different items than expected.
+Some items may arrive in multiple shipments – and other times you may receive fewer, more, or different items than expected.

-That’s why Rackbeat makes it easy to adjust the goods receipt if you, for example:
+That’s why Rackbeat allows you to easily adjust the receipt if you, for example:

-This way, your inventory reflects what was actually received — not just what was originally ordered.
+This ensures your inventory reflects what has actually been received – not just what was ordered.

 Document goods receipts with photos